Triangle Mothercare Doulas & Night Nurses have extensive training in breastfeeding support, bottle-feeding guidance and pumping support.

-Jessica Altemara has been an IBLCLC in private practice for 7 years.
-She officially became a birth doula in 2004 (trained by DONA and Lamaze…and has an immense understanding of different childbirth coping perspectives by personally having had a Lamaze birth, a Hypno birth, and a Bradley birth, respectively) after being surrounded by birth and breastfeeding her whole life due to a mother who was an IBCLC, doula, and L&D RN.
-She’s passionate about staying on the cutting edge of care in her own practice and in the information she shares with her clients about practices in general; valuing a functional medicine mindset.
+Jessica Altemara has been an IBCLC in private practice for over a decade.
+She officially became a birth doula in 2004 (trained by DONA and Lamaze...and has an immense understanding of different childbirth coping perspectives by personally having had a Lamaze birth, a Hypno birth, and a Bradley birth, respectively) after being surrounded by birth and breastfeeding her whole life due to a mother who was an IBCLC, Doula, and L&D RN.
+She's passionate about staying on the cutting edge of care in her own practice and in the information she shares with her clients about practices in general; valuing a functional medicine mindset.
 Jessica offers in-person and online support as well as education not only to parents but also to professionals.
 Jessica was also a La Leche League leader in the Triangle area for several years.
-She’s a mother of 4, ages 13-3, in Chapel Hill, NC where she and her husband enjoy the dramatic mixture of technology and nature the area provides.
+She's a mother of 4 in Chapel Hill where she and her husband enjoy the dramatic mixture of technology and nature the area provides.

 Lactation Services Jessica Offers:

 A full home visit consult is $150.
 She comes to you, gets a history, does a full oral evaluation and suck assessment, works on latching, positioning, pumping, or any other skill you're struggling with and makes a care plan for getting you to a comfortable, functional nursing relationship.
 It typically takes about 2 hours and comes with 6 months of email/phone followup.
 In person followups are $75 and it's rare that more than one is needed.
 She does not take insurance, but can give you paperwork to file for reimbursement.
 Most consults run about an hour and half to two hours.
 Follow up via phone or email is free for six months.